Posted on 10 Sep 2017

-Say “bodybuilder” to most people these days and they’ll probably bring to mind a misshapen, oily blob that would look more at home inhabiting a cave in Frank Herbert novel than the stage of the Mr Olympia contest.
+Say “bodybuilder” to most people these days and they’ll probably bring to mind a misshapen, oily blob that would look more at home inhabiting a cave in a Frank Herbert novel than the stage of a Mr Olympia contest.

 50 years ago, however, this word would have conjured up different images – beautiful v-tapers, classic lines and perfectly proportioned muscles.

 In the intervening years, the ascension of steroids and the mistaken belief that bigger is always better transformed professional bodybuilders from classical heroes to hulking, out-of-breath monsters with tits.

 The former were men borne to Euripidean wet dreams while the latter look like the child of a Teenage Mutant Hero Turtle that’s been fucked by a Triceratops and conceived in a puddle of shit.

 While technology and science has no doubt advanced our understanding of the human body, this has sometimes been to the detriment of what actually looks good.

 Indeed, as modern bodybuilders get bigger and bigger, the classic physiques of the pre-steroid era gradually fade away, with Steve Reeves and co beginning to resemble that picture of the McFly family in Back To The Future.

 Today’s roided-up physiques are now so unobtainable for the natural lifter that Olympia competitors might as well start experimenting with elephant genomes.

 Just get it over with – I for one would love to see a Mr Olympia where Phil Heath is beaten by a mutant ogre with tusks and the exoskeleton of a crab.

 The fact that such a contest is a now genuine possibility shows how far bodybuilding has come since the 1950s, when the physiques of Mr Universe champions such as Bill Pearl looked athletic, healthy, attainable and something to aspire towards…